riboseinc/ribose-ruby/README.md

 #### List of stream notifications

-To retrieve the list of notifications we can use the `Stream.all` interface
+To retrieve the list of notifications,

 ```ruby
 Ribose::Stream.all